prepor/condo/README.md

 ## Specification format

-Condo watch for *.edn files in all directories defined as PREFIXes via command line interface.
+Condo watches for *.edn files in all directories defined as PREFIXes via command line interface.

 It has only one required parameter `:spec`.
 It contains docker container description in a format